-Geeting completed a Master of Music degree at Louisiana State University, and continues her education, pursuing a Doctor of Musical Arts degree, also at LSU, where she is the recipient of a full scholarship and teaching assistantship.
-She is currently studying with renowned tenor Professor Robert Grayson.
+Geeting is currently pursuing a Doctor of Musical Arts degree at Louisiana State University, where she also completed a Master of Music degree.
+She is the recipient of a full scholarship and teaching assistantship.
+Geeting studies with renowned tenor Professor Robert Grayson.

 Chelsey Geeting was invited to sing "Parle-moi de da mere" with Metropolitan Opera Star Paul Groves.
 Listen to Mr. Groves and Ms. Geeting.

-Chelsey Geeting performed #3 in Conrad Susa's Transformations.
+Chelsey Geeting performed #3 in The Merola Opera's production of Conrad Susa's Transformations.
 In this modern ensemble opera, based on the poetry of Anne Sexton, all 8 roles are identiefed by numbers and take on numerous varied characters throughout the opera.
 Here is what the San Francisco Chronical had to say "Matthew Anchel’s hefty bass and the elegant low register of soprano Chelsey Geeting made a persuasive pair" - Joshua Kosman, The San Francisco Chronicle

 Chelsey Geeting offered "Sein wir wieder gut", often referred to as the composer's aria, from Strauss' Ariadne auf Naxos for Metropolitan Opera stars Paul Groves and Lisette Oropesa in a joint masterclass.
 Read what Oropesa had to say about the day.